lateefakanni/lateefakanni.github.io/_pages/research.md

 [nlw-health]: https://strathprints.strath.ac.uk/83257/

+**The Effects of the UK National Living Wage on Informal Caregiving**  <br/>
+<small>[ <a href="#/" onclick="visib('nlw-carer')">Abstract</a>  ] </small>

+<div id="nlw-carer" style="display: none; text-align: justify; line-height: 1.2" ><small>
+The increasing ageing population and improvements in the life expectancy of children and young people needing care and support continuously require that family members and associates provide unpaid care.
+At the same time, declining public services and state welfare spending and expansionary labour market policies are putting pressure on unpaid carers.
+This study evaluates the effects of increasing wage floors on informal carers’ work hours and health.
+We considered the 2016 UK’s National Living Wage using the Coarsened Exact Matching and  Difference-in-Differences methods on longitudinal data collected from the Understanding Society’s UK Household Longitudinal Study (UKHLS).
+Our findings show negative effects of becoming unpaid carer on wor hours and negative health effects.
+However, increasing the wage floor through the NLW did not make significant difference on the caring effects.
+</small><br><br/></div>

 **The Covid-19 Crisis and Subjective Wellbeing in Britain** (with Chris Deeming). <br/>
 <small>[ <a href="#/" onclick="visib('covid-swb')">Abstract</a>  ] </small>

 <div id="covid-swb" style="display: none; text-align: justify; line-height: 1.2" ><small>
 In this study we consider the impact of the COVID-19 pandemic across four different dimensions of subjective wellbeing (SWB).
 In the analyses we pool 110 waves of Secure Access data from the Opinions and Lifestyle Survey fielded by the UK’s Office for National Statistics.
 We consider the micro and macro aspects of institutional measures to address the COVID-19 pandemic on different measures of SWB, which include happiness, life satisfaction, worthwhileness and anxiety.
 Using the micro survey data, we consider the impact of micro measures to contain the spread of the virus on SWB, including the effects for workers on the Coronavirus Job Retention Scheme  and those working from home and home schooling.
 From a macro policy perspective, we evaluate the effects of aggregate governmental policy measures using the Oxford COVID-19 Government Response Tracker on SWB.
 Our findings show that both the micro and macro indicators of policy measures significantly predict SWB during the pandemic.
 Additionally, we find that SWB deteriorated significantly during the COVID-19 pandemic and has subsequently failed to return to the pre-pandemic levels after the ending of all public health restrictions in the UK, that signalled the end of the pandemic.
 </small><br><br/></div>

 - - -